ArcadeHustle/RingEdge_NoKey_softmod/README.md

 See also the IRATEMONK example. https://www.schneier.com/blog/archives/2014/01/iratemonk_nsa_e.html

 The nuances of TrueCrypt on Ring* platform has been a heavily censored topic, although not a complicated one at it's root.
+In essence you need to acquire both the keys and password to the TrueCrypt container.
+Both tasks are fairly trivial at the end of the day.

 ```
 "SegaBoot generates the KeyFile for the TC container of the game on the fly, using the KeyChip,